shobhit/mac-setup/README.md

 ### SSH

-You can also authenticate with GiHub using SSH key.
-To generate it use following code:
+You can also authenticate with GiHub using SSH key:

 ```shell
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

 Above command will create a private key (`id_rsa`) and public key (`id_rsa.pub`) in `~/.ssh` directory.
-Next, add your newly created SSH key to the ssh-agent to be able to manage your keys.
+Next, add your newly created SSH key to the ssh-agent to be able to manage your keys:

 ```shell
 $ ssh-add <path to private key>